rgm/read52/29-jeremy-ashkenas.md

 here in the algorithm.
 It's something that maybe, if you had many lifetimes to work it out, you could work it out with pencil and paper.

-So, what's going on at the logic level?
+What's going on at the logic level?
 And, it's good that we've heard so much today about code as it exists in dialog with documentation, and as it exists... the difference between the mental model of your code right ((garbled)) and the actual code as it's running.